-Licorice Root tea is often blended with other teas to mellow out the flavor.
+Licorice Root tea is often blended with other teas to mellow out the flavour.
 You can brew it with lemon and honey to reduce stress levels and regulate hormones.
-Licorice Root contains a compound called adaptogens that modulate the production of hormones.
+Liquorice Root contains a compound called adaptogens that modulate the production of hormones.
 It boosts energy by stimulating the adrenal glands and increased blood flow.

 6. Ginger Tea